sisrfeng/coc-wiki/Debug-coc.nvim.md

 logger.debug('variable:', variable)
 ```
 Use command `node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'` to get the log file, and `tail` command to trace the log.

+For extension, logger exists as `logger` property of `ExtensionContext`.

 ## Use chrome developer tools